rektide/requisitioner/README.md

 # TODO
 * Presently dependency tracking is performed by static analysis.
 Package.json is not used for resolving dependencies.
 Supplementing the static analysis with dependency tracking could be useful information.
+* Monitor entire directories for changes.
+* Tracker watch doesn't properly prep for the re-load of a file, creates duplicate data or obsolete data.

 # Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.